WVC switching to a mobile parking permit system fall quarter 2024

 Wenatchee Valley College is transitioning to the HONK mobile parking permit system at the Wenatchee campus starting fall quarter 2024.

-Drivers to campus will need to scan a QR code that is available on parking lot signage throughout the Wenatchee campus and input their license plate number to purchase a permit.
+Drivers to campus will need to scan a QR code post in any parking lot on the Wenatchee campus or use the HONK website/text system and input their license plate number to purchase a permit.
 They can also text 54506 to 75498 and follow the link to purchase a permit.
 Daily, quarterly, and annual parking permits are available via the HONK website as well.

 Day passes are $2, quarterly passes are $25, quarterly night passes are $15, quarterly passes for employee reserved spaces are $40, annual passes for employee reserved spaces are $115, and an annual, non-reserved permit is $70.